gaborcselle/font-identifier/README.md

 Visual classifier to identify the font used in an image.

-You can try it on HuggingFace at [gaborcselle/font-identifier](https://huggingface.co/gaborcselle/font-identifier)
+You can try it on HuggingFace at [gaborcselle/font-identifier](https://huggingface.co/gaborcselle/font-identifier).

+The dataset used is on HuggingFace at [datasets/gaborcselle/font-examples](https://huggingface.co/datasets/gaborcselle/font-examples).

 # Key learnings